Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 ## Create Conference Routes

-Our conference will atleast require two conferencing roles, the "user", and the "moderator".
+Our conference will require at least two conferencing roles, the "user." and the "moderator."

-To setup the call flow routes, please create two "SetVariable" widgets: "ModeratorRoute" and "UserRoute".
+To set up the call flow routes, please create two "SetVariable" widgets: "ModeratorRoute" and "UserRoute."

 Please add the following variables under "ModeratorRoute":